Swright88/extending-testing/phase8/01_introduction.md

 - A test with a 50 and 51 character summary
 - A test with a 99, 100, 300 and 301 character details section

-The last set if tests, in particular, are problematic because they're messy and, worse, it's easy to get the number of characters wrong.
+The last set of tests, in particular, are problematic because they're messy and, worse, it's easy to get the number of characters wrong.

 Testing with 99 characters...